Gilbert golf in the middle of a special season

 "It's so fun just being able to know that we all have each other's backs too," Snyder said of the close-knit team.

-Snyder is the best boy golfer in the state, but he may not even be the best golfer in his own family.
+Snyder is the best boys golfer in the state, but he may not even be the best golfer in his own family.

 "It depends on who you ask.
 If you ask me I'll say I'd win if you ask her she'll say she'd win," Snyder told Local 5.

 His older sister Britta won the state tournament as a junior two years ago by 15 strokes.
-Now, as a freshman at Baylor, she is one of the best players on a team in the NCAA championship tournament.
+Now, as a freshman at Baylor University, she is one of the best players on a team in the NCAA Championship tournament.

 "I follow all of her scores online and my parents go down and watch and I stay back in school," Snyder said.
 "They text me every single shot that she hits pretty much and it's fun."